marcomc/splinter/README.md

 ### Usage

     usage: ./splinter [option] action [object] [settings]

     options:
            -e|--env conda|pyenv     List available profiles
-       -elp                     Print help
+           --help                   Print help\
            --version                Print Splinter version and release date

     actions:
            list profiles            List available profiles
-       provision [settings]     Provision the host
+           provision [settings]     Provision the host\
            update <object>          Update the object

     obejcts:
            conda                    Reinstall the most recent Miniconda Python environment available for splinter pyenv                    Reinstall Pyenv Python environment
-       roles|galaxy|ansible     Force update all the Ansible Galaxy roles tools                    Update the splinter tools
+           galaxy|galaxy-roles      Force update all the Ansible Galaxy roles tools                    Update the splinter tools
-       deps|dependencies        Update all the dependencies (Python envs and  Ansible Galaxy role) self|auto|splinter       Update Splinter itself (but not the tools or dependencies)
+           deps|dependencies        Update all the dependencies (Python envs and  Ansible Galaxy role) self|auto|splinter       Update Splinter itself (but not the tools or dependencies) profiles settings

     settings:
+           [ provision ]
-       -c file                  Specify a custom configuration file -b base_profile_name     Specify the the BASE profile to be used (default: 'default') -r role_profile_name     Specify the the ROLE profile to be used -u username              New user username (all lowercase, without spaces) -f 'Full Name'           New user full name (quoted if has blank spaces) -p 'cleartext password'  New user's password in cleartext (quoted if has blank spaces) -h Computer-Name         Computer host name, __no blank spaces allowed__ -q                       Suppress all non-Ansible output (except errors and warnings), __is overriden with '-v'__ -v                       Produce verbose output
+           -c file                  Specify a custom configuration file -b base_profile_name     Specify the the BASE profile to be used (default: 'default') -r role_profile_name     Specify the the ROLE profile to be used -u username              New user username (all lowercase  without spaces) -f 'Full Name'           New user full name (quoted if has blank spaces) -p 'cleartext password'  New user's password in cleartext (quoted if has blank spaces) -h Computer-Name         Computer host name, __no blank spaces allowed__ -q                       Suppress all non-Ansible output (except errors and warnings), __is overriden with '-v'__ -v                       Produce verbose output

+           [ provision, update profiles ]
+           -a account_name          Specify the the Github account name for the custom `splinter-profiles` repo -g git-repo-name         Specify the the Github repository name for the custom `splinter-profiles` repo

     Create your own profiles in the './profiles' directory.